-The annual Geminid Meteor Shower is peaking on the night of December 13th!
+The annual Geminid Meteor Shower is peaking on the nights of December 12 and 13th!
 It’s the busiest one, so get out your tripods, get a cup of coffee, and go shoot them with some friends!
 Here’s some tips on how!

 Charge your batteries fully before going out.
 It’s going to be colder at night, and that can affect battery life.
 Wear some warm clothes, a hat, and gloves.
 Bring some hot beverages, some friends, and make it a fun outing!
 At least you’ll have someone to talk to between exposures.